Geometric structure of multi-form-field isotropic inflation and primordial fluctuations: Primordial fluctuations

-where $\Delta_U$ is fluctuations of the magnetic field that is decoupled with perturbations of scalar fields and electric fields in the action.
-In fact, it is an isocurvature mode which does not contribute to the curvature perturbations \cite{Gorji:2020vnh}.
+In the slow roll approximation we can derived the quadratic action of the fluctuations $\Delta_{\phi}$, $\Delta_{Q}$ and $\Delta_{U}$ (see Appendix \ref{2action_sl}).
+However, $\Delta_{U}$ is an isocurvature mode which does not contribute to the curvature perturbations \cite{Gorji:2020vnh}.
 Hence we can ignore it from now on.
-Now we consider the slow roll approximation $\epsilon\ll 1$, $\epsilon_H\ll 1$, $\epsilon_E\ll 1$, $|\eta|\ll 1$ and the de Sitter background evolution of spacetime $1/\tau=-aH$.
-For the stable attractor (\ref{g_attractors}), we have $f\sim \tau^2$ and hence
+The quadratic action is given by